fairouzAlateeq/CapstoneTwo_TheDeli/README.md

   ![Drink Info](CodeSS/DrinkInfo.png)

 - Add as many drinks as you want then go back to the main menu
-- Finish the order and Enter your name
+- Finish the order and Enter your name and view your oder details

   ![Finish Order](CodeSS/FinishOrder.png)